 I add some regular tea(black,green, whatever your favorite is), also some apple cider vinegar.
 It works wonders for sore throats, congestion, coughing……you get the point!
 Great during flu season, also helpful during allergy season ( use LOCAL RAW HONEY if possible for best results)!!!!

-Chris Mower handsomely types...
+Chris Mower cleverly types...

 So much win for local raw honey and apple-cider vinegar.
 Both of those are great additions.